amccullough02/y4_com661_cw1/README.md

 ## Description

-Code used for the Full-stack Strategies and Development module's coursework.
+Code used for the Full-stack Strategies and Development module's CW1 coursework submission.

 ## Activate venv:
 `venv\Scripts\activate`